Strata Title or Torrens Title for My Newly Built Duplex Property in NSW?

 Torrens Title for Duplex Properties

-Secondly, Torrens title properties are generally considered to be a more secure form of ownership.
-This is because the Torrens title system is based on a central register of land ownership, which is maintained by the government.
-This register provides a clear and indisputable record of who owns what land, which helps to prevent disputes and fraud.
+• Secure ownership: The Torrens Title system relies on a government-maintained central register of⁣ land ownership, which provides a clear and indisputable ⁢record of who owns what land.
+Consequently,⁤ this framework helps to prevent disputes and fraud.

 Independent Property Control